fermi-ad/xilinx-docker/README.md

 The goal of this workflow is to quickly get up and running with the Xilinx tools in docker containers.

-- Scripted creation of the base OS with tool dependencies installed.
+- Scripted creation of the base OS with tool dependencies pre-installed.
 - User manually installs Xilinx Tools
 - User commits changes to local repository to create new images including tools.

 2. Automated Xilinx Tool installation

-The goal of this workflow is to completely automate generation of docker containers with Xilinx tools.
-This workflow is divided into two parts: (1) Dependency Generation and  (2) Automated Image Build.
-T
+The goal of this workflow is to completely automate creating docker containers with Xilinx tools pre-installed.
+This workflow is broken down into two stages.
+In the first stage you generate installation dependencies (configuration files) that are used in the second stage by the automated image build.

-(1) Dependency Generation
+- Dependency Generation
-- This stage is used to generate OS configuration dependencies and download all necessary installer bundles to support a scripted Xilinx tool installation process.
-This includes OS and Tool installer bundles and configuration files.
+	- This stage is used to generate OS configuration dependencies to support a scripted Xilinx tool installation process.
+This includes OS and Xilinx installer configuration files.

-(2) Automated Image Build
+- Automated Image Build
-- This stage is completely automated, creating a complete docker image with Xilinx tools pre-installed.
+	- This stage provides unattended creation of docker images with Xilinx tools pre-installed.

 ### Manual Xilinx Tool installation overview